patrickdung/-asciidoctor-shiki-modified/README.md

 Then it would have another ```<pre><code>``` block (shiki).
 The codes from David Jencks would remove the nested block.

+Dane Allen points out that it is a design feature of AsciiDoctor to control the code blocks that is inserted in the conversion.
+This behavior could be changed by over-ridding the 'format' class of the syntax highlighter.

 2. This is POC.
 No code linting and not pushed to npmjs.